Nova-Redd/Digital-Triplet/README.md

 ![image](https://user-images.githubusercontent.com/83555928/116885724-0e3e0600-abdd-11eb-81c9-bcb157bec205.png)
 ![image](https://user-images.githubusercontent.com/83555928/116886682-39752500-abde-11eb-9f44-d28c2f63cf82.png)

-Both of these stations are developed by Amatrol to teach and train on process control which is a vital part of of major industries, including: power generation; petrochemicals; food processing and bottling; chemical manufacturing; biotechnology; pharmaceuticals; and refineries.
+Both of these stations are developed by Amatrol to teach and train on process control which is a vital part of major industries, including: power generation; petrochemicals; food processing and bottling; chemical manufacturing; biotechnology; pharmaceuticals; and refineries.

-The Analytic process control station monitors and regulates the PH of a process fluid.
+The Analytic process control station monitors and regulates the pH of a process fluid.
 The station runs on PID Controller Module – Single Loop (T5554-C1-A) or PID Controller Module – Dual Loop (T5554-C2-A)

 The Thermal process control station, on the other hand, regulates temperature.
 The controller for this station is PID Controller Module – Dual Loop (T5553-C2-A).

 Here is a link to Amatrol's site if you wish to know more on Process control machines https://amatrol.com/product/process-control-training/

-In 2018, the team of Isaiah Nassiuma, Emanuel Sunguti, Langat KIpkoech Rogers and Timothy KImari proposed a new control method based on the Siemens S7 1200 PLC PID control functionality.
+In 2018, the team of Isaiah Nassiuma, Emanuel Sunguti, Langat KIpkoech Rogers and Timothy Kimari proposed a new control method based on the Siemens S7 1200 PLC PID control functionality.

 In 2020, the controller used for both stations was the Siemens S7 1200 PLC (CPU 1214C DC/DC/DC)